 NCBI Gerard Byrne Bursary honours the contributions of Gerard Byrne, who was a lifelong advocate for education.
 Gerard sadly passed away in 2017 having worked with NCBI in a management capacity since 2003.

-The Gerard Byrne Bursary consists of two annual grants for two undergraduate students only, with confirmed visual impairment or blindness, studying on a full-time basis at a recognised educational institution in the Republic of Ireland only.
+The Gerard Byrne Bursary consists of two annual grants for two undergraduate students who are blind or vision impaired with a certified diagnosis from a registered eye health care professional and are studying on a full-time basis at a recognised educational institution in the Republic of Ireland.

 Download a copy of Information and Awarding Criteria.